tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据管理/生命周期管理/生命周期配置元素_intl_en.md

 - Status: Indicates whether the rule is enabled or disabled.
 - Filter: Identifies objects to which the rule applies.
 - Action: Actions that need to be performed on objects that match the above description.
-- Time: `Days` (calculated from the date when an object is last modified) or `Date` based on which actions are performed on objects.
+- Time: `Days` (calculated based on the object's last modified date) or `Date` based on which actions are performed on objects.

 ## Rule Description